Answers to all your questions about Hungary's most famous wine and its region.

 Are there natural and orange wines in Tokaj?

 Several wineries have started to experiment with natural wines and other contemporary products, such as the bubbly pét-nat.
 Dorka Homoky and Szóló, both of them small family wineries in the village of Tállya, put out unfiltered, unclarified dry furmint wines made with only a very small amount of added sulfites.

 Absolutely.
 Despite a long history of winemaking, Tokaj isn’t nearly as popular as other historic wine regions like Bordeaux or Burgundy.
 Part of this is because Tokaj was hidden behind the Iron Curtain for decades, away from the Western world.
 But in the post-Communism present, this also means it has retained an unmistakable sense of place and it’s more approachable than tourist-heavy wine regions.

 If it wasn’t for the occasional state-of-the-art wineries that stand out from their surroundings, you’d think that time has stopped long ago in Tokaj.
 Softly rolling hills coated in vineyards connect Tokaj’s sleepy medieval villages, some of them tucked away in green valleys with less than a thousand residents.
 The pace of life is slow, visitors are few.
-You can feel as if you have the area all to yourself: A few birds of prey gliding above are the only creatures you’ll have to share the sunset vistas with from the top of Szent Tamás vineyard, one of the most valuable.
+You can feel as if you have the area all to yourself: A few birds of prey gliding above are the only creatures you’ll have to share the sunset vistas with from the top of Szent Tamás vineyard.

 The wine tastings, too, are more personal than what you might be used to.
 At many of the smaller wineries it’s the head winemaker who leads the tastings, especially if you book in advance.
 You can ask her or him about anything: approach to winemaking, favorite vintage, visions for Tokaj.